pwm/algorithmic-toolbox-hs/README.md

-# Algorithmic toolbox in JS
+# Coursera's Algorithmic Toolbox in Haskell

-Going back to the basics for fun.